 If you are suffering from injuries as a result of inadequate property maintenance, then feel free to contact our Illinois premises liability attorneys for help with your case.
 We offer a free case review at no cost to you.
-We will assess your case and help you understand the legal options that are available to you.
+We will assess your claim and help you understand the legal options that are available to you.

 Failure to Use Reasonable Care in Preventing Dangerous Property Conditions

 It is important for plaintiffs to understand the broad duty that owners of property owe under the law.
 All too often, a tenant or customer may feel guilty and think that an injury was his or her fault.
 Tenants may not realize that they never had a duty to make certain repairs under the law.
 When they are eventually injured by a dangerous condition on the property, a landlord may try to place the liability on the tenant.
-Here are some other common examples of inadequate maintenance:
+Here are some other typical examples of inadequate maintenance:

 - Failure to clean up slippery surfaces, leading to slip and fall accidents